Microsoft confirms plans for a new flagship store in Regent Street opposite Apple

 Now, it may be third time lucky for the Xbox and Windows maker.
 Notably, today’s announcement seems to be the first time that the company has officially confirmed any plans directly.

-There is no timescale noted on Microsoft’s announcement.
+There is no timescale noted in Microsoft’s announcement.
 What is more obvious is that this is as much about creating a showcase for Microsoft products — in a symbolic location right near Apple’s store — as it is about creating a space where people can buy those Microsoft products.

 “The United Kingdom is home to some of our most passionate fans,” David Porter, head of Microsoft Stores, writes in his blog post announcing the news.
 “We already enjoy connecting through our partners and in our digital stores, and look forward to bringing a physical store to the region as another great choice for customers to experience the best technology from Microsoft.”

-There are currently 75 Microsoft Stores globally, with two flagships, in New York (pictured above) and Sydney.
+There are currently 75 Microsoft Stores globally, with two flagships, in New York (pictured above, also very close to Apple’s “cube” store) and Sydney.

 While it’s not clear how much Microsoft makes from its retail stores today, the gold standard shows that it can clearly be a lucrative business: Apple today is the world’s most lucrative retailer, according to research from CoStar, which said that the Mac and iPhone company made $5,546 per square foot in the last year.
-As a point of comparison, though, the average was a mere $325 per square foot.
+As a point of comparison, the average was a mere $325 per square foot.

 0